 - Provide receipts for all deductions

-If you are an owner of an affordable housing unit (commonly referred to as Section 8), there are restrictions on how much a landlord is permitted to request for a security deposit.
+Suppose you are an owner of an affordable housing unit (commonly referred to as Section 8).
+In that case, there are restrictions on how much a landlord is permitted to request for a security deposit.

 Due to that fact, HUD offers financial reimbursement to Section 8 property owners in the event of a financial loss through a special claims process.

 As a Tenant

 You won’t have to worry about normal wear and tear once you decide to move out.